Wangal Reserve upgrade opening - 10-11am Saturday, 12 December

-Wangal Reserve, Mortlake is currently undergoing significant upgrades.
-The park has amazing outlooks over the water and upgrading the park will ensure it remains a wonderful destination for residents and visitors in the future.
-The need for upgrades were first identified as part of the Breakfast Point Community Enhancement Plan for the area in 2015.
+Wangal Reserve, Mortlake has amazing outlooks over the water and upgrades to the park will ensure it remains a wonderful destination for residents and visitors in the future.
+The need for upgrades was first identified as part of the Breakfast Point Community Enhancement Plan for the area in 2015.

 Works are now complete and include: